MHawksworth/scaladbtest/README.markdown

 Here's a small snippet of what you need to do to get scaladbunit to work with Java, JUnit4 and the Spring Framework (taken from a real-world project).
-The steps would be real similar for other testing frameworks.
+The steps would be similar for other testing frameworks.

 	@Autowired
 	protected DataSource dataSource;